Table of Contents

 Updated Users table

-The renamed Users table now includes:
+The Users table includes:

 - Role-based permissions (Admin, Editor, Viewer)